 - Been getting social housing support for at least 10 years.
 If you have a joint tenancy this applies to both tenants.

 - An annual income of at least €12,500 per year.
 (Your annual income can be a combination of your gross income from wages and your income from some social welfare payments.
 You will not qualify if your income is only from social welfare payments, unless the social welfare payment you are getting is the State pension.
 All social welfare payments except the State pension can only be regarded as secondary income for this scheme.)

 The eligibility criteria for the Incremental Tenant Purchase Scheme 2016 changed on 1 February 2022.
 Previously, you needed an annual income of at least €15,000 and to have been getting social housing support for 1 year, to qualify for this scheme.

 You will get a discount of 40% to 60% off the purchase price of the house.
 The level of the discount you get depends on your income.
 The local authority will put an incremental purchase charge on your house.
 This charge is equal to the discount you got on the price of the house.
 This charge will be reduced by 2% each year, until no charge remains after a specified number of years.
 This applies unless you resell the house, or break the terms and conditions of scheme during this specified period (20, 25 or 30 years).

 If you sell the house within this specified period, you will have to pay the outstanding incremental charge on the house to the local authority.

-When apartments are being sold in a designated complex, the housing authority transfers ownership of the entire complex to an apartment owners’ management company.
+When apartments are being sold in a designated complex, the local authority transfers ownership of the entire complex to an apartment owners’ management company.
 The management company immediately leases all the apartments back to the authority for continued letting to tenants, who will then have the option of buying them from the authority.

 The 1995 scheme is closed for new applicants.
-If you bought a house under this scheme and want to sell the house within 20 years of the date you bought it, or before you have acquired full ownership, you must get the consent of the local authority.
+If you bought a house under this scheme and want to sell the house within 20 years of the date you bought it, or before you have acquired full ownership, you must get the agreement of the local authority.

 Contact the Housing Department of your local authority.